-Panin's public justification of the Empress's change of front was the damage done to Russia by the Polish Confederates, for which Russia claimed to be recouped by the ungrateful Republic she had vainly endeavoured to serve.
-The Confederates, who, up to 1770, had been favoured by Austria, who had allowed them to make their headquarters at Eperies in Hungary, and by France, who had sent Dumouriez to organise their undisciplined bands, were now promptly suppressed at the end of 1771, by Suvarov, just as they threatened to become most dangerous.
+Panin's public justification of the Empress's change of fron was the damage done to Russia by the Polish Confederates for which Russia claimed to be recouped by the ungratefu Republic she had vainly endeavoured to serve.
+The Con federates, who, up to 1770, had been favoured by Austria who had allowed them to make their headquarters at Eperie in Hungary, and by France, who had sent Dumouriez to organise their undisciplined bands, were now promptly sup pressed at the end of 1771, by Suvarov, just as they threatened

+1 Thus he prevented Frederick from annexing Dantzic and Thorn, and Austria from incorporating the whole of Galicia. to become most dangerous1.
 A general "pacification" was indeed the necessary preliminary of a partition.

-&lt;sup>1 Thus he prevented Frederick from annexing Dantzic and Thorn, and Austria from incorporating the whole of Golicla.

 Poland, meanwhile, was the only country in Europe where there was still no suspicion of the coming partition.
 Stanislaus and the Czartoryscy naively imagined that the Republic was far too essential a part of the continental system to be dealt with thus summarily.
 Even when military cordons began to be formed, along the Netze by Prussia and on the Galician border by Austria; even when the suave and courtly Volkonsky was superseded by the brutal Saldern and the contemptuous Stackelberg, they failed to discern a fresh change of system at the Russian Court, and obstinately shut their eyes to facts.
 On September 7, 1771, Stackelberg presented the partition project to the Polish Ministers, who, in their utter helplessness, could only fall back on passive resistance and procrastination.
 At the end of October the Russian Minister put fresh pressure upon the King at a private interview.
 Stanislaus, characteristically, took to posing and haranguing.
-"I would beg your Majesty to leave Plutarch and antiquity alone," interrupted Stackelberg, "and deign to consider the history of modern Poland and of Count Stanislaus Poniatowski." assured him that his political existence depended upon two things, the summoning of a Diet at Grodno to consider the propositions of the Powers, and his own abstention from intrigue in the future.
+"I would beg your Majesty to leave Plutarch and antiquity alone," interrupted Stackelberg, "and deign to consider the history of modern Poland and of Count Stanislaus Poniatowski."
+He then assured him that his political existence depended upon two things, the summoning of a Diet at Grodno to consider the propositions of the Powers, and his own abstention from intrigue2 in the future.
 Nevertheless, two days later, Stanislaus made a last desperate effort to save his country by sending a secret embassy to Versailles.
 But Choiseul, the only French Minister who, even now, might have seriously embarrassed the partitioning powers, had been dismissed from office scarce twelve months before (Dec.
-10, 1770) for failing to show proper respect to the infamous Du Barry; and the Polish i.e. efforts to obtain extraneous assistance.
+10, 1770) for failing to show proper respect to the infamous Du Barry; and the Polish

-&lt;sup>1 Some of the magnates had now joined them.
+1 Some of the magnates had now joined them.
 Their last exploit was the capture of the citadel of Cracow (Feb.
 2, 1771).
 Then they made a crazy attempt to abduct the King, which came to nothing (Nov.
 3).